 - an MBA is, in many countries, the most popular graduate degree.

 Business administration has broad meaning and describes the jobs of many people.
-The field covers “management” but also encompasses other functions involved with operating a business, such as finance, marketing, planning and recruiting.
+The field covers “management” but also includes other functions essential to operating a business, such as finance, marketing, planning, and recruiting.

 An MBA is easily the most popular masters degree.
 In 2019, there were 420,000 postgraduate university students doing coursework programs in Australia (uCube).
 Of these, 141,000 (or 34%) were studying Management and Commerce.
-Most in the category were enrolled in an MBA program, including embedded courses (graduate certificates or diplomas in business administration).
+A majority of individuals in this category were enrolled in an MBA program, including embedded courses (graduate certificates or diplomas in business administration).

 About MBA Programs: How and Why

 You are a potential candidate for an MBA if you are interested in a career in business, management or entrepreneurship.

 - The standard length of a program is 2 years in some countries but is only 1.5 years in Australia.

 - Usual requirements for entry are that you have a bachelor degree (of any kind) and have worked in a professional role for at least a couple of years.